fr407041/Pneumonia-Diagnosis-using-XRays/README.md

 Pneumonia Diagnosis using XRays from Kaggle Data Sets
 ===============
 <h3 id="Introduction"> Data Introduction </h3>
+The data is from Kaggle[here]:https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
-The data is from Kaggle : https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+<br>The data is from Kaggle : https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
 <br>( The original data is from https://data.mendeley.com/datasets/rscbjbr9sj/2 )
 <br>Here we just use kaggle's data to analysis.